-10. Looked-after and previously looked-after children
+11. Looked-after and previously looked-after children

-We will ensure that staff have the skills, knowledge and understanding to keep looked-after children safe, including those who have previously been looked-after.
+We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
 In particular, we will ensure that:

-- appropriate staff have relevant information about children's looked-after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements; - the DSL has details of children's social workers.
+- appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements; - the DSL has details of children's social workers.

-We have appointed an appropriately trained staff member, Xhensila Xhelil, School's psychologist, to take the lead on promoting the educational achievement of looked-after and previously looked-after children.
-She will work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to.
+We have appointed an appropriately trained staff member, Xhensila Xhelil, to take the lead on promoting the educational achievement of looked-after and previously looked-after children.

+As part of their role, they will work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to

-11. Complaints and concerns about school safeguarding policies
+12. Complaints and concerns about school safeguarding policies

-11.1 Complaints against staff
+12.1 Complaints against staff

-Complaints against staff that are likely to require a child protection investigation will be handled in accordance with our procedures for dealing with allegations of abuse made against staff (see Appendix 2).
+Complaints against staff that are likely to require a child protection investigation will be handled in accordance with our procedures for dealing with allegations of abuse made against staff (see Appendix 3).

-11.2 Whistleblowing
+12.2 Whistleblowing

 Concerns regarding the way the school safeguards students - including poor or unsafe practice, or potential failures - should be raised under our Whistleblowing Policy.
+If raising concerns about the school's safeguarding practice, you should consider: